 To compare answers across multiple jurisdictions, visit the Corporate Real Estate Country Q&A tool.

-Over the last 12 months, the government continued to implement an array of policies attempting to control property prices in the People's Republic of China (PRC).
-These policies include (among other things):
+Over the last 12 months, the Government has continued to implement a range of policies attempting to control property prices in China.
+These policies include:

 Tightening bank credits.

 Imposing restrictions on non-residents purchasing real estate.

 According to data released by the National Bureau of Statistics (NBS) in January 2015, of the 70 large and medium sized cities surveyed, on a year-on-year basis, 68 cities saw new home prices decline in December 2014.
 Meanwhile, 67 cities reported price drops for existing home.

 The NBS data showed that home price trends in first-tier cities and smaller cities diverged last month, with the nation's four biggest cities of Beijing, Shanghai, Guangzhou and Shenzhen seeing average prices rise by 0.1% and 0.4% from the previous month for new homes and existing homes, respectively.

 The price rebound came amid a sales recovery in first-tier cities, all of which saw the number of homes sold surge more than 15% in December compared to a month ago.
 The recovery was boosted by government policy changes intended to avoid a sharp slowdown in the sector due to fear of jeopardising the broader economy.
 Those moves included: